graysonarts/writing/august2015/draft.md

 The small, bluish light of the recharging station looms ahead of the car, and Simon pulls into the station.
 Vienne jumps out of the backseat, running to the station's control panel.
 She inserts the key card, and presses the large red button.
 The tunnel becomes ablaze with aggressive floor lights, flickering on in all directions.
 The smooth-bored walls, around up around them.
 The emergency lights are embedded within the upper crest of the tunnel, shining down.

 Simon exits the car, noticing figures in the distance scurrying away into holes and doorways hidden from the main channel of the tunnel.
 He pulls the charging cable from the hood of the car, and attaches it to the charger.
 He passes his wrist over the scanner, and punches in "Fast charge, Maximum Power".
 The device calculates the price and displays it.
 He shakes his head, and hit the "go" button.

+***

+Back on the road, the security lights deactivated when they left the station, the long dark traverse of the tunnel is dotted with small electric lights on encampments of the scavengers who live in the tunnel.
+They are not typically aggressive, just opportunistic.
+A broken down car, taking too long at a recharge station, and they'll pounce, but when in motion, it is safe.

+Except when it is not.
+There is a bang that echoes across the tunnel, and the car swerves as the front passenger side tire gives way.
+Simon struggles to maintain control of the car, avoiding colliding into the wall.
+The car comes to a screeching, sparking halt within a foot of the wall.
+Heart pounding out of his chest, Simon grabs the gun stashed under the driver's seat.

+"Stay in the car, V, I'll handle this.
+Turn on the emergency lights once I'm out of the car."
+He opens the door with slow movements, minimizing the sound, the gun pointing in the direction of his movement at the end of out stretched arms.
+He cross in front of the car, peering out at the passenger side tire, inspecting it.
+The rubber has been ripped away, leaving a bare rim against the pavement of the tunnel floor.

+He waits for the tunnel emergency lights to come on, looking with expectant eyes at Vienne, who is shrugging the messing with her communication implant.

+Simon's feet come out from under him as something wraps around his legs from under the car.
+He manages to keep a hold of the gun, but something is dragging him under the car with slow lurching motions.
+The darkness digs into him, hands pawing at his feet, his legs, and he is dragged under the car.
+He kicks with violent desperation at what is under the car.

+Skittering, clicking sounds crescendo around him, the language of the scavengers defies the normal language sounds his ears are used to hearing, and it is frightening.
+The hands are up to his waist, grasping and pulling, the movement speeding up.
+He braces himself against the bumper, gaining a small amount of ground against the hands.

+Vienne is banging on the glass of the car, but the hands continue to pull him further under the car, what little ground he had gained against them is lost.
+With desperate fingers, he unbuckles his belt, unlatching his pants.
+The hands pull harder, dislodging his shoes from the bottom of his feet, and slipping out of his pants, away from the car.
+The hissing and clicking becomes deafening, and he fires the gun into the air as Vienne manages to get the emergency lights on.

+The lights flood the tunnel with a yellow glow, for a brief moment the scene is frozen in the flash of light.
+Naked, emaciated and pale, a horde of scavengers surround the car.
+Their eyes are milky white, adapted to the dark, unable to handle the full force of the light.

+The brief moment is over, and in chorus, the scavengers begin screaming, and clutching their eyes.
+The two men who are near Simon reach out to try to reestablish control over him, but they are blinded as their eyes are adjusting to the light, and Simon can see, enabling him to dodge their grasps.
+He kicks one dead center of his chest, causing the scavenger to fall to the ground, and a second one trips over the first.

+Simon takes this moment to reach under the passenger tire and activate the emergency flat.
+It balloons out from the rim, leveling the car.
+Simon jumps across the hood of the car, sliding across it, and into the drivers seat.
+He slams the throttle to maximum, and the car lurches forward, knocking three scavengers off to the side.
+In the rearview mirror, two of them are curled in a ball, tugging equally on Simon's pants.

+As they drive on, and the scavengers fade into the distance, Simon's heart returns to its normal rhythm, and he exhales for a full minute.
+"Holy fuck."

+"Tunnel casualty: one pair of designer jeans."

+"It could have been worse."

+Vienne grabs his hand, pulling it into her, "but it wasn't."
+She leans in and kisses him on the neck, and then the cheek.  "might have saved the pants if I could have typed the code right."

+Simon laughs, "That's what took so long."

+She releases his hand, allowing her hand to fall with controlled grace onto his leg.
+Her fingers dance along the golden brown of his legs, the hair on his thigh spares, as she runs her hands up towards his crotch.
+He stops her hand as her fingers are beginning to work their way under the fabric of his underwear.
+He pushes her hand back down his leg, "I'm driving.
+We don't need another run in with the scavengers by wrecking the car."

+She shifts back into her seat, folding her arms across her chest, "Yeah okay, but when we stop for the night, I'm going to wreck you, hard."

+Simon blushes.

 # Ji